 They are a kind of stitch that creates pretty three-dimensional nubby flowers and buds using silken threads.
 French knot adds up to the beauty of the garment when used with other embroidery techniques such as cutdana, pitta, and zardosi.

 You can easily identify these pretty little knots on Indian as well as western attires.

-So, this was it.
+So, these were the the different types of embroidery works.
 I tried to deliver all the essential information as precisely as I could.
 Hope you will find it useful.